Skip to main content

 A GUIDE TO CDS METHODS OF PAYMENT

-The CDS platform enables traders with a customs debt liability settle it using a variety of options.
+The CDS platform enables traders with a customs debt liability to settle it using a variety of options.

 The method of payment as detailed on the import declaration is final and cannot be changed after submission, therefore it is important to instruct your customs broker to use the appropriate option.